Leslie Ann Jones: Recording career

-Leslie Ann Jones's first engineering job was at ABC Studios working as a production engineer, making copies of recordings.
+Jones's first engineering job was at ABC Studios working as a production engineer, making copies of recordings.
 She worked as an assistant engineer for several years, training with Roy Halee, Reggie Dozier and Barney Perkins until being asked by John Mayall to lead the engineering of his live concert album Lots of People in 1977.

 In 1978, Jones moved north to San Francisco, California to work at The Automatt, a recording studio known for cutting-edge developments such as automation in mixing, an innovation followed quickly by the purchase of one of the earliest digital audio recording systems.
-Jones recorded many cues for the Apocalypse Now soundtrack and recordings by Herbie Hancock and Carlos Santana.
+She recorded many cues for the Apocalypse Now soundtrack and recordings by Herbie Hancock and Carlos Santana.
 She trained with engineer Fred Catero and producer David Rubinson.
 She also recorded albums by Maze, Confunkshun, Holly Near, and Angela Bofill.

 The Automatt closed in 1984 and Jones became a freelance engineer for three years.
 She engineered sessions for Windham Hill Records as well as for Olivia Records in their last few years of operation.

-In 1987, Jones moved back to Los Angeles to work at Capitol Studios.
+In 1987, she moved back to Los Angeles to work at Capitol Studios.
 That position lasted for ten years, during which time she furthered her reputation by engineering prominent jazz, vocal and classical recordings such as Rosemary Clooney, Michael Feinstein, and continued recording film and TV scores.

-In 1997, Leslie Ann Jones began working with Skywalker Sound, where she continues to the present as Director of Music Recording and Scoring; she keeps busy recording orchestral scores, mixing film and video elements and recording and producing music albums.
+In 1997, she began working with Skywalker Sound, where she continues to the present as Director of Music Recording and Scoring; she keeps busy recording orchestral scores, mixing film and video elements and recording and producing music albums.
 She enjoys playing on one of the intramural Skywalker softball teams.

 Promoting women

 As a woman working in a field long dominated by men, Jones has participated in many 'firsts'.
 She was the first woman assistant engineer to be hired at ABC Studios in Los Angeles in 1975.
 She was the first female National Officer of the National Academy of Recording Arts and Sciences.

 Jones is on the advisory board of Women's Audio Mission.
-WAM is an all-volunteer, women-run organization dedicated to the advancement of women in the recording arts.
+WAM is a non-profit, women-run organization dedicated to the advancement of women in the recording arts.
 She also serves on the Recording Arts Advisory Board of Expression College of Digital Arts, serves as a Trustee for the San Francisco Chapter of The Recording Academy, is on the Board of Music in Schools today, and is an advisor on guest instructor for recording at Institute for the Musical Arts in Goshen, Massachusetts.